SAKSHIRAJPUTT/backend_app/README.md

 1. **Start the backend**: Ensure that your backend is running and listening for requests.
 2. **Start the frontend**: Run `npm start` in the `frontend` directory to launch the React application.
 3. Visit `http://localhost:3000` to interact with the dashboard.
 The app will fetch data from the backend API and display it in visual charts.

----

-## Contributing

-We welcome contributions to this project!
-If you'd like to contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add your feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
-6. Create a new pull request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Thanks to the open-source community for providing frameworks and libraries used in this project.
-- Special thanks to [React](https://reactjs.org/), [Flask](https://flask.palletsprojects.com/), [Chart.js](https://www.chartjs.org/), and [JWT](https://jwt.io/) for their amazing tools.

----

-### Notes:

-- This README assumes a typical stack setup for backend and frontend with JWT authentication and data visualization via React.
-You can modify it based on your actual project setup.
-- If you're using a different setup for the backend (e.g., Django or Node.js), make sure to adjust the instructions accordingly.

-Let me know if you need further adjustments or details added to the README!